opennorth/opennorth.ca/README.md

 1. Run `git commit theme -m "Update theme"` from the `opennorth.ca` directory
 1. Run `git push origin gh-pages` from the `opennorth.ca` directory

 **Note:** Please make sure that the image is not too large or too small.
 No image should be more than 100KB in size.
-Post images should be approximately 325 px wide by 325 px tall.
+Post images should be approximately 325 px wide by 325 px tall (edges will be slightly cropped depending on viewport size).

 ## Add a new job posting